-My aim is to offer a warm, safe, confidential and nurturing environment, in which a collaborative therapeutic relationship can be established: thus allowing the exploration of your current life issues.
-Sharing your thoughts and emotions with an experienced professional can enable you to attend to any current difficulties you may need support with.
+My aim is to offer a warm, safe, confidential and nurturing environment, in which a respectful therapeutic relationship can be established: this will allow you to explore your current life issues and difficulties in a way that feels comfortable for you.

-I consider each individual human being to be unique, possess value and to be deserving of respect for the capacity to determine their own direction in life and values which guide them.
+I consider each individual to be unique, to possess value and to be deserving of respect in choosing their own direction in life and the values which define them.

 It is my belief that you are the sole expert in your internal world and the only person who accurately understands how you feel, the only one who can decide who and how you should be, what the true meaning of your life is and how it should be lived.

-I believe that the therapeutic relationship developing between us to be the most important aspect of counselling.
-This therapeutic relationship can give you a space to feel truly accepted, heard and understood in a non-judgemental empathic environment, experiencing me as a real and genuine person within this relationship.
+I also believe that the therapeutic relationship between us will be the most important aspect of counselling.
+This therapeutic relationship can provide you with a space to feel truly accepted, heard and understood in a non-judgemental empathic environment, you will experience me as a real and genuine person within this relationship.
 I will be open and transparent with my feelings and emotions as I experience them in the moment, rather than assuming the role of an expert dispensing prescriptive solutions to your problems.

-I am not the expert in your life and do not possess the answers to your issues.
-I believe that the answers are within yourself and my role is to be alongside you, to understand, to explore, to challenge where appropriate and to clarify.
+I am not the expert in your life, I believe that the answers are within yourself and my role in therapy is to be alongside you, to support you, to understand, to explore, to challenge where appropriate and also to clarify.
 I am accustomed to long spells of silence, tears and strong emotions being expressed.

 Issues I work with